 In this paper, we selected the two most representative reality shows, See You Again Lovers and Setting Out Again in the Springtime, which are representative reality shows focusing on the emotional status of the divorced group in China's marriage reality shows, See You Again Lovers has three seasons of 40 consecutive episodes in 2021, 2022, and 2023, and Setting Out Again in the Springtime has 14 episodes in 2022, and there are a total of 54 episodes in the two marriage reality shows.
-The two marriage reality shows have 54 episodes, and this paper ranks them according to the total number of comments and finds that there are 18 episodes of See You Again Lovers with more than the average number of comments, and there are 8 episodes of Setting Out Again in the Springtime, so this paper selects 26 episodes with more than the average number of comments according to the "Heat Principle".
-According to the Krejcie and Morgan Sampling Method, if the number of comments is taken as the total population, then the sample size of "See You Again Lovers" comments should be 379, and the top 21 comments are selected according to the number of likes for each episode.
+The two marriage reality shows have 54 episodes, and this paper ranks them according to the total number of comments and finds that there are 18 episodes of See You Again Lovers with more than the average number of comments, and there are 8 episodes of Setting Out Again in the Springtime, so this paper selects 26 episodes with more than the average number of comments according to the total population, then the sample size of "See You Again Lovers" comments should be 379, and the top 21 comments are selected according to the number of likes for each episode.
 The sample size for the number of reviews for Setting Out Again in the Springtime should be 357, both selected on average as the top 44 comments per episode, sorted by number of likes.
 A total of 736 comments.